marina601/discover-malta/README.md

 -   If there is not items in the bag, a relevant message is displayed on the page with a link to "All Trips Page"
 -	The  user is greeted with a heading identifying the page clearly
 -   The Travel Bag Page features a summary of all the trips the user has added their suitcase
--	Each list item icludes trip image, duration, star time, departure location, number of tickets selected, price for a specific number of tickets based on their category (adults/children), total ticket quantity, selected booking date and sub total.
+-	Each list item icludes trip image, duration, star time, departure location, rating(if applicable), number of tickets selected, price for a specific number of tickets based on their category (adults/children), total ticket quantity, selected booking date and sub total.
+-   If the user clicks on the title of the trip, they can have a link to go to "Trip Details Page" to view more information
 -	The user is able to modify the date and the number of people selected for the trip
 -	The user can update their choice by pressing the button “Update”
 -   If the user sets the number of adult tickets to 0, the trip will be automatically deleted from the bag